- Terence “Bud” Crawford is currently a -146 favorite in the latest odds to Errol Spence Jr as a +116 underdog.

 That being said, Crawford’s most recent opponents were Porter, Amir Khan, Egidijus Kavaliauskas, and Kell Brook.
 All fantastic boxers, but each boxer had its disadvantages against “Bud” to be fair.
 Crawford still has what it takes even at 35, but the clock is running out for him to cement his name among the great welterweights.

-The initial fight agreement includes a stipulation where the loser has the right to exercise a rematch.
+The initial fight agreement includes a stipulation that the loser has the right to exercise a rematch.
 In this bilateral rematch, the winner will earn the majority of the revenue.
 Fight fans can look forward to not one Mega Fight, but two and possibly a trilogy if get there!

 Crawford No Longer Held Back by Promotions